Rudy01/rudy01.github.io/README.md

 # Modules
 **This is a list of modules used by the services and their inputs/outputs**
- - `composite_alarms`: Provision a composite alarm for a service
+- composite_alarms: Provision a composite alarm for a service
 	- Inputs
-		 - `service_name`: The name of the service you’re making the alarm for
+		- service_name: The name of the service you’re making the alarm for
-		 - `alarm_text`: A formatted string containing all of the alarms associated with a service Automatically provisioned based on the list_of_alarm_arns output in the service’s remote state file
+		- alarm_text: A formatted string containing all of the alarms associated with a service Automatically provisioned based on the list_of_alarm_arns output in the service’s remote state file
 	- Outputs
-		 - `alarm_arn`: The ARN of the generated composite alarm.
+		- alarm_arn: The ARN of the generated composite alarm.
- - `dashboard`: Create a CloudWatch dashboard for a service
+- dashboard: Create a CloudWatch dashboard for a service
 	- Inputs
-		 - `service_name`: The name of the service dashboard being generated
+		- service_name: The name of the service dashboard being generated
-		 - `json`: The JSON-formatted template that defines what the dashboard will look like Automatically generated by the json_formatting [module](#json-formatting)
+		- json: The JSON-formatted template that defines what the dashboard will look like Automatically generated by the json_formatting [module](#json-formatting)
 	- Outputs
 		- None
- - `ec2`: Provision EC2 instances
+- ec2: Provision EC2 instances
 	- Inputs
-		 - `availability_zone`: The AWS availability zone to provision the instance to
+		- availability_zone: The AWS availability zone to provision the instance to
-		 - `tags`: The Name (instance name) and Service (service name) tags associated with an instance
+		- tags: The Name (instance name) and Service (service name) tags associated with an instance
 	- Outputs
-		 - `instance_id`: The Instance ID of the EC2 instance
+		- instance_id: The Instance ID of the EC2 instance
-		 - `instance_name`: The name of the EC2 instance
+		- instance_name: The name of the EC2 instance
- - `ec2_alarms`: Provision alarms for EC2 instances
+- ec2_alarms: Provision alarms for EC2 instances
 	- Inputs
-		 - `ec2_instance_id`: The instance ID of the target EC2 instance
+		- ec2_instance_id: The instance ID of the target EC2 instance
-		 - `ec2_instance_name`: The instance name of the target EC2 instance
+		- ec2_instance_name: The instance name of the target EC2 instance
-		 - `sns_arn:` The ARN of the appropriate SNS topic based on service
+		- sns_arn: The ARN of the appropriate SNS topic based on service
-		 - `tags`: The tags associated with the widget alarms
+		- tags: The tags associated with the widget alarms
 	- Outputs
-		 - `list_of_alarm_arns`: A list of all of the alarm ARNs for the widget
+		- list_of_alarm_arns: A list of all of the alarm ARNs for the widget
-		 - `ec2_instance_name`: The instance name of the target EC2 instance
+		- ec2_instance_name: The instance name of the target EC2 instance
- - `ec2_data`: Gather the names and ids of the EC2 instances
+- ec2_data: Gather the names and ids of the EC2 instances
 	- Inputs
-		 - `service_name`: The name of the service the instances are being provisioned for
+		- service_name: The name of the service the instances are being provisioned for
 	- Outputs
-		 - `ids_list`: A list of EC2 instance IDs for that service
+		- ids_list: A list of EC2 instance IDs for that service
-		 - `names_list`: A list of EC2 instance IDs for that service
+		- names_list: A list of EC2 instance IDs for that service
- - `json_formatting`: Format the JSON file for the target dashboard
+- internet_gateway: Provision an internet gateway for a VPC
 	- Inputs
-		 - `list_of_widgets`: A list of objects representing each widget that is going in the dashboard.
-Automatically generated using the output from the ‘*_alarms’ modules.
-		 - `num_widgets`: The maximum number of widgets in a row of the dashboard
-		 - `width`: The width of a widget on the dashboard
+		- vpc_id: The ID of the VPC to provision to
-		 - `height`: The height of a widget on the dashboard
+		- internet_gateway_name: The name of the internet gateway
 	- Outputs
+		- internet_gateway_id: The ID of the internet gateway being provisioned
-		 - `widget_json`: A formatted JSON string containing the dashboard body of the target dashboard
+- json_formatting: Format the JSON file for the target dashboard
- - `lambda`: Provision Lambda functions
 	- Inputs
-		 - `tags`: All applicable tags to the lambda instance
-		 - `filename`: The path to the .zip file that contains your Lambda function code
-		 - `service_name`: The service you are provisioning for
-		 - `role_arn`: The role ARN for Lambda IAM
+		- list_of_widgets: A list of objects representing each widget that is going in the dashboard.
+Automatically generated using the output from the '*_alarms' modules
+		- num_widgets: The maximum number of widgets in a row of the dashboard
+		- width: The width of a widget on the dashboard
+		- height: The height of a widget on the dashboard
 	- Outputs
-		 - `function_name`: The name of the Lambda function you just provisioned
+		- widget_json: A formatted JSON string containing the dashboard body of the target dashboard
- - `lambda_alarms`: Provision alarms for Lambda function
+- lambda: Provision Lambda functions
 	- Inputs
-		 - `function_name`: Name of target Lambda function
-		 - `sns_arn`: ARN of the appropriate SNS topic based on service name
-		 - `tags`: Tags associated with widget alarms
+		- tags: All applicable tags to the lambda instance
+		- filename: The path to the .zip file that contains your Lambda function code
+		- service_name: The service you are provisioning for
+		- role_arn: The role ARN for Lambda IAM
 	- Outputs
-		 - `list_of_alarm_arns`: A list of all of the alarm ARNs for the widget
-		 - `function_name`: The function name of the target Lambda function
+		- function_name: The name of the Lambda function you just provisioned
- - `lambda_data`: Gather a list of Lambda functions associated with a service
+- lambda_alarms: Provision alarms for Lambda function
 	- Inputs
+		- function_name: Name of target Lambda function
-		 - `service_name`: The name of the service you are provisioning alarms for
+		- sns_arn: ARN of the appropriate SNS topic based on service name
+		- tags: Tags associated with widget alarms
 	- Outputs
+		- list_of_alarm_arns: A list of all of the alarm ARNs for the widget
+		- function_name: The function name of the target Lambda function
-		 - `function_list`: A list of Lambda functions associated with that service
+- lambda_data: Gather a list of Lambda functions associated with a service
- - `lambda_iam`: Provision service-specific roles for a Lambda function
 	- Inputs
-		 - `service_name`: The service to provision for
+		- service_name : The name of the service you are provisioning alarms for
 	- Outputs
-		 - `role_arn`: The service to provision for
- - `networking`: Create network infrastructure for servers
+		- function_list : A list of Lambda functions associated with that service
+- lambda_iam: Provision service-specific roles for a Lambda function
 	- Inputs
-		 - `interface_name`: The name of the network interface you're provisioning.
-Usually the same as the instance name
+		- service_name: The service to provision for
 	- Outputs
-		 - `nic_id`: The ID of the network interface
+		- role_arn: The ARN of the role being provisioned
- - `sns`: Create a service topic in AWS SNS and subscribe everyone in list_of_emails to it
+- nacl: Provision Network ACL for a VPC
 	- Inputs
-		 - `list_of_emails`: A list of people who you want to receive notifications for an SNS topic
-		 - `name`: The name of the SNS topic (usually service name)
+		- network_acl_name: The name of the Network ACL being provisioned
+		- vpc_id: The ID of the VPC the Network ACL will be assigned to
+		- rules: A map of the rules list to be associated with the network acl.
+Contains an indexed list of from_ports, to_ports, protocols, rule actions, rules numbers, and egress states for each rule in the Network ACL
+		- cidr_block: CIDR block associated with the VPC
 	- Outputs
+		- network_acl_id: The ID of the Network ACL being provisioned
+- route_table: Provision route tables for an internet gateway within a VPC
+	- Inputs
+		- vpc_id: The ID of the VPC to provision to
+		- internet_gateway_id: The ID of the internet gateway the route table is associated with
+		- route_table_name: The name of the route table being provisioned
+		- cidr_blocks: The list of CIDR block addresses
+	- Outputs
+		- route_table_id: The ID of the route table being provisioned
+- security_groups: Provision security groups for a VPC
+	- Inputs
+		- security_group_name: The name of the security group being provisioned
+		- description: The name of the security group being provisioned
+		- vpc_id: The ID of the VPC the security group will be assigned to
+		- rules: A map of the rules list to be associated with the security group.
+Contains an indexed list of from_ports, to_ports, protocols, and rule types for each rule in the security group
+		- cidr_blocks: CIDR blocks associated with the VPC
+	- Outputs
+		- security_group_id: The ID of the security group being provisioned
+- server: Provision web server EC2 instances
+	- Inputs
+		- tags: All applicable tags for the newly provisioned web server
+		- availability_zone : The specific availability zone to provision to
+		- ami: The AMI of the servers you'd like to provision
+		- security_group: ID of the security group that should apply to the server's network interface
+		- subnet_id: The ID of the subnet the network interface will be associated with
+		- private_ips: The IP addresses of the server's private network interface
+	- Outputs
+		- instance_id: The Instance ID of the web server EC2 instance
+		- instance_name: The name of the web server EC2 instance
+- sns: Create a service topic in AWS SNS and subscribe everyone in list_of_emails to it
+	- Inputs
+		- list_of_emails: A list of people who you want to receive notifications for an SNS topic
+		- name: The name of the SNS topic (usually service name)
+	- Outputs
 		- None
- - `server`: Provision web server EC2 instances
+- subnet: Provision subnets for a VPC
 	- Inputs
-		 - `nic_id`: The ID of the network interface
+		- vpc_id: The ID of the VPC to provision to
-		 - `tags`: All applicable tags for the newly provisioned web server
-		 - `availability_zone`: The specific availability zone to provision to
+		- availability_zone: The availability zone of the subnet
+		- subnet_name: The name of the subnet
+		- cidr_block: Defines the range of IP addresses that the subnet can occupy
-		 - `ami`: The AMI of the servers you'd like to provision
+		- route_table_id: The ID of the route table that is being assigned to this subnet
 	- Outputs
+		- subnet_id: The ID of the subnet being provisioned
+		- cidr_block: The CIDR block occupied by the subnet
+- vpc: Provision a VPC
+	- Inputs
+		- service_name: The service the VPC is associated with
+	- Outputs
+		- vpc_id: The ID of the VPC
+		- cidr_blocks: The CIDR blocks associated with the VPC
+- vpc_alarms: Provision alarms for a VPC
+	- Inputs
+		- vpc_name: The name of the VPC you're provisioning alarms for
+		- sns_arn: ARN of the appropriate SNS topic based on service
+		- tags: Tags associated with widget alarms
+	- Outputs
+		- list_of_alarm_arns: A list of the alarm ARNs generated for a VPC
+		- vpc_name: The name of the VPC the alarms were provisioned for
+- vpc_data: Reads the list of active VPCs for alarm provisioning (used in dash_only)
+	- Inputs
+		- service_name: The service the VPC belongs to
+	- Outputs
+		- list_of_vpcs: A list of IDs corresponding to all active VPCs
+- vpc_flow_log: Creates a log for the VPC
+	- Inputs
+		- log_group_name: The name of the CloudWatch log group associated with the flow log
-		 - `instance_id`: The Instance ID of the web server EC2 instance
+		- vpc_id: The ID of the VPC you'd like to create a flow log for
+		- traffic_type: The type of traffic to log
+	- Outputs
+		- log_group_name: The name of the CloudWatch log group associated with the flow log
+- vpc_metric_filter: Creates metric filters to turn log data into VPC metrics (for use in alarms)
+	- Inputs
-		 - `instance_name`: The name of the web server EC2 instance
+		- log_group_name: The name of the CloudWatch log group associated with the flow log
+	- Outputs
+		- None